-DELAWARE 32-0463781 (State or other jurisdictio on of (I.R.S. employer incorporation or organiza tion) identification number) 1000 Skokie Blvd., Suite 350, W ilmette, IL 60091 (Address of principal executiv e offices) (zip code) (847) 388-0349 (Registrant's telephone number, including are ea code) Securities registered pursuant to Section 12(b) o f the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.001 par value MNPR The Nasdaq Stock Market LLC (Nasdaq Capital Market) Securities registered pursuant to Section 12(g) of f the Act: None filed all reports required to be filed by Section 13 or 15 5(d) of the Securities Exchange Act of 1934 during the preceding 12 ect to such filing requirements for the past 90 days.
-Yes \boxtimes No \square months (or for such shorter period that the registrant v Indicate by check mark whether the registrant has s was required to file such reports), and (2) has been subje quired to be submitted pursuant to Rule 405 of Regulation S-T (§ months (or for such shorter period that the registrant w Indicate by check mark whether the registrant has s 232.405 of this chapter) during the preceding 12 mont Indicate by check mark whether the registrant is a l was required to file such reports), and (2) has been subje ubmitted electronically every Interactive Data File req ths (or for such shorter period that the registrant was req arge accelerated filer, an accelerated filer, a non-accele quired to be submitted pursuant to Rule 405 of Regulation S-T (§
+Delaware (State or other jurisdiction of incorporation or organization)

+1000 Skokie Blvd., Suite 350, Wilmette, IL (Address of principal executive offices) 60091 (zip code)

+(I.R.S. employer

+identification number)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.001 par value MNPR The Nasdaq Stock Market LLC

+The Nasdaq Stock Market LLC (Nasdaq Capital Market)

+Securities registered pursuant to Section 12(g) of the Act:

+None

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ( 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\square$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer $\mathbf{X}$ Smaller reporting company X

+Emerging growth company $\times$